jeremydaly/lambda-warmer/README.md

 ## Logs

 Logs are automatically generated unless the `log` configuration option is set to `false`.
 Logs contain useful information beyond just invocation data.
 The `warm` field indicates whether or not the Lambda function was already warm when invoked.
 The `lastAccessed` field is the timestamp (in milliseconds) of the last time the function was accessed by a non-warming event.
-Similarly, the `lastAccessedSeconds` gives you a counter (in seconds) of how long it's been since it has been access.
+Similarly, the `lastAccessedSeconds` gives you a counter (in seconds) of how long it's been since it has been accessed.
 These can be used to determine if your concurrency can be lowered.

 Sample log: